DanielaPatricio/DanielaPatricio.github.io/about.md

 As for personal traits, I consider myself a natural team-player,curious-thinker, flexible, problem solver and a dedicated person who is eager to learn.

 The main areas of my interests, besides Data Science, are Culture, Energy, Health, Technology, Travelling, Science and Sports.
-Actually I spend my free time on exercising, watching TV series, palying video games and going to concerts.
+Actually I spend my free time on exercising, watching TV series, playing video games and going to concerts.